-Optimization problems occur in almost all fields of computer vision and pattern recognition.
-One of the most important design decisions concerns the compromise between adequacy of the optimization criterion and the difficulty to compute the solution.
+OPTIMIZATION problems occur in almost all fields of computer vision and pattern recognition.
+One of the most important design decisions concerns the compromise between the adequacy of the optimization criterion and the difficulty in computing the solution.
 An inadequate optimization criterion will not solve the application problem, no matter how easy it is to compute the optimum.
-Conversely, sophisticated criteria which can only be optimized with suffient a priori knowledge like, e.g., a good starting point or after elaborate parameter tuning are useless in practice as well.
-For this reason optimization approaches are attractive which help make a "good" compromise in this sense.
+Conversely, sophisticated criteria that can only be optimized after elaborate parameter tuning or with sufficient a priori knowledge (e.g., a good starting point) are useless in practice as well.
+For this reason, optimization approaches are attractive which help in making a "good" compromise in this sense.

-In this paper we introduce a novel optimization technique, semidefinite programming, to the field of computer vision and apply it to minimize quadratic functionals defined over binary decision variables and subject to linear constraints.
-Numerous problems in computer vision including partitioning and grouping lead to combinatorial optimization problems of this type.
+In this paper, we introduce a novel optimization technique, which is based on semidefinite programming relaxations, to the field of computer vision and apply it to minimize quadratic functionals defined over binary decision variables and subject to linear constraints.
+Numerous problems in computer vision, including partitioning and grouping, lead to combinatorial optimization problems of this type.
 In contrast to related work, no specific assumptions are made with respect to the functional form besides a symmetry condition.
 As a consequence, our approach covers graph-optimization problems, unsupervised and supervised classification tasks, and first-order Markov random field estimates without depending on specific assumptions or problem formulations.
-Therefore it can be utilized for a wider range of applications.
+Therefore, it can be utilized for a wide range of applications